 The ideas range from process and product improvements to cost-saving measures, which often make a significant contribution to business success.

-In fiscal year 2017 10,862 proposals for improvement were submitted.
+10,993 proposals for improvement were submitted in fiscal year 2017/2018.
 Infineon has paid out 1.7 million euros in bonuses to the idea providers.
 The impact of these proposals on business performance can be clearly calculated and is much higher.
 Even a single proposal can bring Infineon millions - or provide high cost savings.

-In total, Infineon contributed more than one million euros to corporate citizenship through donations, sponsorship, volunteer activities and donations in kind.
+In total, Infineon contributed more than one million euros to corporate citizenship through donations, sponsorship, volunteer activities and in-kind donations.

 Infineon has been participating in the Great Place to Work® survey for several years.
 The aim is to continuously improve our working conditions and promote our corporate and trust culture – in line with our strategic objectives "Have the right competencies in place" and "Foster leadership excellence and build a strong high-performance culture."

 A "Great Place to Work®" is a workplace where you can

 In spring 2018, we conducted another Great Place to Work® survey.
 Around 11,500 employees were invited worldwide, 8,300 of whom took part (72 percent).

 The following strengths are highlighted by our employees:

 Our employees see a positive development with improvement potential in the following points: